 This automation dramatically cuts both MTTD and MTTR.
-While actual timescales inevitably vary from alert to alert, response action timescales are typically reduced to minutes, from what could otherwise have been hours, days, weeks or even months, as illustrated by our Cautionary College Tale.
+While actual timescales inevitably vary from alert to alert, response action timescales are typically reduced to minutes from what could have otherwise been hours, days, weeks, or even months.
+This is further illustrated by our Cautionary College Tale.